-3. The sole and heel of the shoes shall be so constructed as to provide for the use of up to 11 spikes.
+3. The sole and heel of the shoes and/or prosthetic(s) shall be so constructed as to provide for the use of up to 11 spikes.
 Any number of spikes up to 11 may be used.
 The number of spike positions shall not exceed 11.